auth0/docs/ios-tutorial.md

 ### 3. Integration
 There are three options to do the integration:

-1. Using the [Auth0 Login Widget](login-widget2) inside a Web View (this is the simplest with only a few lines of code required).
+1. Using the [Auth0Lock](lock) inside a Web View (this is the simplest with only a few lines of code required).
 2. Creating your own UI (more work, but higher control the UI and overall experience).
 3. Using specific user name and password.